 Young people who come into contact with police officers on the streets today have little idea of the significance of the stabbing to death of Stephen Lawrence in a racist attack in 1993.
 Only their parents or grandparents remember the daily exposures of police incompetence and indirect racism which were given high profile in the media for six months.
-The repercussions of the case are still on-going with the long overdue conviction in 2012 of two of the original suspects, and in the same year a number of racist assaults by police.
+The repercussions of the case are still ongoing with the long overdue conviction in 2012 of two of the original suspects, and in the same year a number of racist assaults by police.

-This unique book provides an insider's view of the seminal inquiry into Stephen Lawrence's murder.
-Dr Richard Stone OBE was a panel member of the Inquiry as Adviser to the judge, Sir William Macpherson.
 This accessible and engaging book includes analysis of hitherto inaccessible transcripts.
 These dramatically show how the Inquiry was undermined to the point of failure to produce the desired results.

 Hard-hitting and full of insightful detail, this book makes essential reading for academics, students, researchers and anyone interested in institutional racism, particularly in the police.

 For 20 years Dr Stone was senior partner of a general medical practice in London.
-For 14 years he worked with British Muslims as chair of the Runnymede Islamophobia Commission and in 2004 he founded Alif-Aleph UK (British Muslims and British Jews).
+For 14 years he worked with British Muslims as Chair of the Runnymede Islamophobia Commission, and in 2004 he founded Alif-Aleph UK (British Muslims and British Jews).
 In 2010 he was awarded the OBE for public and voluntary service.

 Introduction; Why there was an inquiry; The Inquiry and how I came to be an Adviser on the panel; Cancellations and reinstatements; The Commissioner takes the stand; Searching for the files of the Stephen Lawrence Inquiry; Defining ‘institutional racism’ and the challenge to ‘double jeopardy’; Unprofessional policing and timid leadership; Final reflections